 - Select the instance template you created earlier.

 - Specify the number of instances to create.
 For high availability, select at least three instances.
 These instances are placed into separate zones.
-See the various deployment options for how many instances you might need to bring up a production Elastic Cloud Enterprise installation.
+Check the various deployment options for how many instances you might need to bring up a production Elastic Cloud Enterprise installation.

 Creating the instance group can take a few minutes.
 After the instances have been created, they appear under VM instances.

 Add a disk to use with XFS to each instance:

-- Under VM instances, select one of the instances and click EDIT.
+- Under VM instances, select one of the instances and choose EDIT.

 - Under Additional disk, select to add an item and then select the Name dropdown to create a new disk.